Identifying Fraud

 There are many scams designed to target vulnerable populations.
 Impostor scams, often aimed at the elderly, involve scammers digging up personal information online and using it to convince victims that they are a relative or friend in need of money.
 Scammers call the victims pretending that there has been some sort of incident, such as an accident or an arrest, and that their loved one needs money wired to them immediately to avoid some dire fate.
 Military spouses who live in unfamiliar areas and make financial decisions on their own are likely to be targeted for predatory lending schemes, such as loans or credit cards with illegally inflated interest rates, or vehicle scams that do not disclose the damage to cars on sale.

 Doing a thorough background search and looking for irregularities in contracts before signing can help people protect themselves against fraud.
 Unfortunately, many people across the U.S. lose money to fraud each year.
-If you believe you were the victim of consumer fraud or another type of scam, call the Philadelphia consumer fraud lawyers at the Harty Law Group.
+If you believe you were the victim of consumer fraud or another type of scam, call the Philadelphia consumer fraud lawyers at the Harty Williams.
 Our knowledgeable, experienced team will work tirelessly to achieve the best outcome possible and protect your rights.
 Call us at 267-383-3899 or contact us online for an initial consultation.
 Located in Philadelphia and Haddonfield, New Jersey, we serve clients throughout Pennsylvania and New Jersey.